Cisco-Talos/Mussels/README.md

 ### Issue reporting

 If you find an issue with Mussels or the Mussels documentation, please submit an issue to our [issue tracker](https://github.com/Cisco-Talos/Mussels/issues).
+Before you submit, please check if someone else has already reported the issue.

 ### Development

-If you find a bug and you're able to craft a fix yourself, consider submitting the fix in pull request.
+If you find a bug and you're able to craft a fix yourself, consider submitting the fix in a [pull request](https://github.com/Cisco-Talos/Mussels/pulls).
 Your help will be greatly appreciated.

+If you want to contribute to the project and don't have anything specific in mind, please checkout our [issue tracker](https://github.com/Cisco-Talos/Mussels/issues).
+Perhaps you'll be able to fix a bug or add a cool new feature.

 _By submitting a contribution to the Mussels project, you acknowledge and agree to assign Cisco Systems, Inc the copyright for the contribution.
 If you submit a significant contribution such as a new feature or capability or a large amount of code, you may be asked to sign a contributors license agreement comfirming that Cisco will have copyright license and patent license and that you are authorized to contribute the code._